T-34: Operation Barbarossa (1941)

-Despite this, the Soviet corps equipped with these new tanks lost most of them within weeks.
+Despite the T-34's superior attributes over its German counterparts, the Soviet corps equipped with these new tanks lost most of them within weeks.
 The combat statistics for 1941 show that the Soviets lost an average of over seven tanks for every German tank lost.
 The Soviets lost a total of 20,500 tanks in 1941 (approximately 2,300 of them T-34s, as well as over 900 heavy tanks, mostly KVs).
 The destruction of the Soviet tank force was accomplished not only by the glaring disparity in the tactical and operational skills of the opponents, but also by mechanical defects that afflicted Soviet armour.
 Besides the poor state of older tanks, the new T-34s and KVs suffered from initial mechanical and design problems, particularly with regard to clutches and transmissions.
 Mechanical breakdowns accounted for at least 50 percent of the tank losses in the summer fighting, and recovery or repair equipment was not to be found.
 The shortage of repair equipment and recovery vehicles led the early T-34 crews to enter combat carrying a spare transmission on the engine deck.